Skanda098/Citizen-Link/README.md

 <h2><b>Instructions to Create a bot in Telegram and get its API Key</b><br></h2>
 Go to <a href = "https://telegram.me/BotFather" >BotFather</a> in telegram<br><br>
-Enter the following commands : <br>
+Enter the following commands one by one : <br>

 ```
 /start